Kim-Andersen/node-server/README.md

 gulp
 ```

-Build a production/deployment ready version of the front-end:
+Production-ready build of the front-end:
 ```
 gulp deploy
 ```